-The scheme covers the person who applied, his or her spouse/partner and children under 18 years or under 23 if in full-time education.
-A dependant with a physical or mental disability/illness living in the household who does not have a Medical Card and who is unable to fully maintain himself/herself, may be included in the family expenditure regardless of age.
+The scheme covers the person who applied, his or her spouse/partner, and children aged under 18 (or under 23 if in full-time education).
+A dependant who is living in the household and has a physical or mental disability or illness and is unable to fully maintain himself/herself, may be included in the family expenditure regardless of age.

 When you register for the scheme, your Local Health Office will issue a plastic swipe card for each person named on the registration form.
 You should present this card whenever you are having prescriptions filled.